micheleantonazzi/distributed-and-pervasive-systems/README.md

 * to store statistics and data about the electricity consume of the houses.
 These statistics must contains the amount of kW and the current timestamp;
 * to expose this data to allow administrators to consult them.

-In particular, the services that the server exposes to administrators are:
+In particular, the server exposes to administrators a lot of services.
+They are:

 * list of houses;
 * last *n* statistics of a specific house;